-2. They have a diagnosed disability that has a substantial or long-term impact on the quality of
+2. They have a diagnosed disability that has a substantial or long-term impact on the quality of the child/young persons or/and their family's lives (see criteria for levels of support)

 And

 3. The child/young person's needs cannot be met by universal or targeted services, and these have been explored